WORKING DOCUMENT

 2. Application

-All students in Ontario will have knowledge and appreciation of contemporary and traditional First Nation, Métis and Inuit traditions, cultures and perspectives.
-Curriculum delivery will reflect accurate First Nations, Métis and Inuit cultures, histories and perspectives.
+First Nations, Métis and Inuit perspectives will be integrated across the curriculum and through intentional staff learning to strengthen cultural understanding, competency and confidence in supporting Indigenous students, families and communities.
+All students in Ontario will have knowledge and appreciation of contemporary and traditional First Nations, Métis and Inuit histories, cultures and perspectives.
+Curriculum delivery will reflect accurate and authentic representations of Indigenous peoples.
 These perspectives will be embedded across curriculum areas and grade levels for all students.
+Professional learning will also promote understanding of reconciliation, the impacts of colonization and residential schools, and the importance of Indigenous self-determination in education.

 3. Responsibilities